KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 1. The model must support gguf (gguf models run faster than transformer models, at least for me.
 Why, I don’t know)
 2. The model must support the Qwen3-VL multimodal model
 3. After running, the node must be completely cleared from memory, leaving no garbage behind.
 This is important.
 Next come very resource-intensive processes that require ALL the memory.
 (Yes, you have to reload the model each time, but this is faster, especially on good hardware with fast memory and disks)
+4. No pre-loaded models stored in some unknown location.
+You can use any models you already have.
+Just download them using any convenient method (via a browser or even on a flash drive from a friend) and simply specify their path on the disk.
+For me, this is the most convenient method.

 # What's the problem:
 Qwen3-VL support hasn't been added to the standard library, `llama-cpp-python`, which is downloaded via `pip install llama-cpp-python` - this didn't work for me.